drufball/yosai/_drafts/seige.md

 Katsumi emerged from the fissure, angling steeply upwards.
 But before she could gain any altitude, a thick root whipped from behind, smacking the hawk viciously into the ground.
 Katsumi's body returned to it's human form the instant she impacted the ground.
 Her limbs flailed as she bounced.

 Katsumi came to rest face down in the dirt.
-Her body shook as she slowly tried to rise.
-The roots snaking through the air turned, surging towards their fallen prey.
-As they approached, they twisted around one another, fusing into a single massive spike.
+Her body shook as she rose slowly.
+Sakuya's roots surged towards their fallen prey, twisting around one another into a single massive spike.

 "Look out!"
 Mamoru threw himself forward, standing in front of Katsumi.
 He squared his feat and raised his axe, ready to absorb the blow.

 Katsumi dragged herself upright, breathing raggedly.
 She wiped blood from her mouth.
 Her shirt had been badly ripped, revealing the scar on her stomach.
 Blood poured from it, the wound reopened.
 "I. said.
 NO!"
 Twisting tree roots sprung from the ground to Mamoru's right.
 He turned in surprise as the roots gripped his arm and pulled him out of the way.

 Katsumi caught the onrushing mass of wood as it slammed into her.
 The muscles in her arms bulged.
-A vein stood out angrily against her neck as she slid backwards.
+A vein stood out against her neck as she slid backwards.
 She slammed the roots into the ground, halting their momentum.
 Katsumi planted her feet and roared at the sky.
 The wound along her stomach closed rapidly, the scar tissue replaced by a thick, bark-like skin.

 Katsumi rushed forward, faster than she had before.

 Sakuya brought her hands up, drawing more roots from the ground around her.
-But before the god could send the roots forward, Katsumi thrust her hand out.
+But before the god could send them forward, Katsumi thrust her hands out.
 She clenched them into fists and pulled them apart like she was tearing a cloth in front of her.
 The ground beneath Sakuya ripped open, forcing the god to stumble and leap to the side.

 Katsumi used the distraction to close the distance.
 Her body swelled as she returned to her massive bear form, throwing herself towards the god.

 Sakuya regained her balance quickly, but Katsumi was too close for her to evade.
 The Woodheart planted her feet and lunged forward, meeting the onrushing bear with her massive antlers.
-Even as a ten foot tall bear, Katsumi was still dwarfed by the size of Sakuya.
+Even as a ten foot tall bear, Katsumi was still dwarfed by Sakuya.

 Katsumi snapped her jaws, raking out with furious claws.
-The god's antlers had scored massive slashes across the shapeshifter's shoulders, but they quickly closed, covered with the same bark-skin as earlier.
+The god's antlers had scored slashes across the shapeshifter's shoulders, but they quickly closed, covered with the same bark-skin as earlier.

 Sakuya took a step forward.
 She raised her head, lifting Katsumi's bear form into the air and flinging her ten feet away.
 Katsumi shifted midair, catching herself as a hawk and arcing back towards her opponent.

 As the two fought, Mamoru pulled himself off the ground, ripping free of the roots that had gripped him.
-He lifted his axe from the ground.
+He lifted his axe.
 But before he could go running forward, there was a crack and a blinding flash.
 Susano stood before him, bending at the waist, their arms clasped behind their back as they stared down at Mamoru.
 "Need a hand?"

 Mamoru staggered back.
 "You!
 Why would you help me?"